MTrop/DoomTools/PHILOSOPHY.md

 To do Doom-related things at the command-line, mostly data-related, not game-related.

+### [DECOHack] Why keep editor keys on Things as special comments instead of keywords in the parser?

+Keeping familiarity between DECOHack and DECORATE.

+Also, if identifier keywords were used instead, parsing would need to also be stricter, and since this is metadata-to-metadata translation, the key support is intentionally dumb and only passed along to the exporter for silent verification.

 ### [DECOHack] Why can't I use "GOTO Label+Offset" like DECORATE?

 While it may be possible to one day add support for this sort of thing, a few goals around